Alex-Huleatt/Bin-Packing/README.md

 * Give each of *n* rectangles an intenger position, such that they do no overlap.
 * Do it fast.
-* Use as little space as possible.
+* Pack it as tightly as possible.
 * You want to pass as many data sets as possible, this is the most important thing.
 * In the case that someone solves as many as you, whoever has the smaller solutions wins.